 For FPA, the traditional extended family (man-woman-child and three generations of grandparents, parents and children) has a status higher than any other institution or organization, including any church or religion.
-It is seen as the “school of love” because, when centred on God’s love, it becomes the building block of peaceful communities, nations, and a peaceful world order.
+It is seen as the “school of love” because, when centered on God’s love, it becomes the building block of peaceful communities, nations, and a peaceful world order.

 The family is considered to be the central unit of society, as it embodies the full expression of God’s masculine and feminine qualities, manifested in the unity of man and woman as a complementary pair in marriage, as well as an array of inter-relationships among spouses, grandparents and siblings that effectively foster the development of character.
 The most fundamental attribute of God-centred families, and what binds them into a whole, is the practice of “true love,” meaning “living for the sake of others.”
 Such families are considered to manifest the core of God’s own nature and his central ideal; they are considered to be the model of the loving relationships required for “the peaceful, ideal world” (Family Peace Association 2016b).
 A detailed treatment of the significance of the three-generational family for societal stability and renewal can be found in Chapter Four of Hyun Jin Moon’s book Korean Dream (2016 [Korean edition, 2014]).
 The book deals with the possibility, and the spiritual meaning, of a peaceful reunification between North and South Korea.
 It enjoyed considerable success in South Korea and was selected as Book of the Year in the “Social” category by the Korea Printing and Cultural Art Award Committee.